-The race is on.
-There's a new market for electric pickups, and manufacturers—both established and new — are rushing to become the leader in the EV segment.
+The race is on. . .
+With a new market for electric pickups, and manufacturers, both new and established, are rushing to become the leader in the EV segment.

 Ford and GM confirmed earlier this year that they both have electrified pickups in development for the upcoming model year.
 Rivian and Bollinger have already revealed their new lines of battery-powered trucks and will soon be joined by Tesla.